 Before analyzing this puzzle, there is an important philosophical and pedagogical point to be made: So-called “paradoxes” only arise if/when somebody mis-states the laws of physics.
 The mis-stated laws of physics are full of paradoxes.
 The correctly-stated laws of physics are not.
 (There may be some situations where we don’t know the correct laws of physics, but this isn’t one of them.
 Timekeeping for traveling twins is very well understood.)

+A paradox-free explanation of relativity is presented in reference 1.
 Using paradoxes to teach relativity is abhorrent, although (alas) common.
 By way of analogy: I could come up with a dozen “paradoxes” in elementary nonrelativistic mechanics, but it would be terrible pedagogy to inflict them on students who are trying to learn elementary mechanics.

 Devising “paradoxes” easy; you just need to trick people into mis-stating the problem.
 This sort of trickery is not helpful, especially in an introductory course.